samkenxstream/turnkey-triumph-326606_kafka-connect-connectors/docs/ManagingConnector.md

 ## Standalone vs. Distributed Mode

 Kafka Connectors and tasks are logical units of *work* and run as processes.
 The process is called a **worker** in Kafka Connect.
-There are two modes for running workers: *standalone mode* and *distributed mode*.
-Identify which mode works best for your environment before getting started.
+There are two modes for running workers:- *standalone mode* and *distributed mode*.
+Before getting started identify the mode that works best for your environment

 **Standalone mode** is useful for development, proof-of-concept and testing Kafka Connect on a local Kafka stack.
 It can also be used for environments that typically use single agents (for example, sending web server logs to Kafka).

 **Distributed mode** runs Connect workers on multiple machines (nodes).
 These form a Connect cluster.
 Kafka Connect distributes running connectors across the cluster.
-You can add more nodes or remove nodes as your needs evolve.
+You can add more nodes or remove nodes based on your requirement.

 Distributed mode is also more fault tolerant.
 If a node unexpectedly leaves the cluster, Kafka Connect automatically distributes the work of that node to other nodes in the cluster.
-And, because Kafka Connect stores connector configurations, status, and offset information inside the Kafka cluster where it is safely replicated, losing the node where a Connect worker runs does not result in any lost data.
+Since Kafka Connect stores connector configurations, status, and offset information inside the Kafka cluster where it is safely replicated, losing the node (where a Connect worker runs) does not result in any.

-### Standalone mode
+### Standalone Mode

 When testing the connector in standalone mode, use the following syntax: